tomchomiak/ES2015/README.md

 ```

-The syntax for Rest parameters and Spread operators looks the same.
-However, `Rest parameters` are used in function definitions of variatic functions and push arguments into an array.
-Wheras, the `spread' operator is used in function invocations and spreads an array into multiple arguments within the function call.
+The syntax for Rest Parameters and Spread Operators looks the same.
+However, `Rest Parameters` are used in function definitions of variatic functions and push arguments into an array.
+Whereas, the `Spread Operator` is used in function invocations and spreads an array into multiple arguments within the function call.

 Same syntax, but different behaviour depending on wher the dot notation is used.